openforis/sepal-doc/docs/source/cookbook/index.rst

     Using saved recipes is the recommended method for sharing parameters to developers when debugging.

 Select a recipe in the main menu to display it in a tab.
-Then select :btn:`<fas fa-bars>` in the upper-right corner and select :btn:`Export recipe`.
+Then select :btn:`<fa-solid fa-bars>` in the upper-right corner and select :btn:`Export recipe`.
 The file will be downloaded to your computer using the following name: :code:`<name_of_the_recipe>.json.zip`.

 .. thumbnail:: ../_images/cookbook/index/export_recipe.png
     :title: Export the recipe to your local computer.